The Teacher Experience

 Teachers know if a student is struggling with a particular Sound or Spelling.

-- Teachers can bring lessons to life by modeling them in front of the class.
+Teachers can bring lessons to life by making it relevant to the students’ lives.

-- Teachers can excite students by setting goals, and by giving physical certificates.
-Digital devices can only deliver digital badges.
+Teachers can excite students by setting goals, and by giving physical certificates, whereas digital devices can only deliver digital badges.

-- And while digital programs can reward students for their accomplishments, real teachers can congratulate students for their Time and Effort—an intangible no digital device cannot measure.
+And while digital programs can reward students for their accomplishments, real teachers can congratulate students for their Time and Effort—an intangible digital devices cannot measure.

 CAPIT is a digital curriculum that offers all the benefits of technology, yet does not replace the teacher.
 We keep teachers involved in two ways.

 Teachers explain new concepts and revisit old ones throughout the year, taking full advantage of the Spacing Effect (the notion that students perform better academically when given multiple opportunities to review learned material, see Carpenter, 2012; and Kang, 2016).
 Furthermore, modeling exposes students to content in different formats, which helps students learn and retain information.